RetroDECK/ES-DE/THEMES-DEV.md

 #### helpsystem

-The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
+The helpsystem is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements.

-As well an origin value of `0 0` is always applied for this element.
+It's possible to set this element as right-aligned or center-aligned using a combination of the `pos` and `origin` properties.
+For example `<pos>0.99 0.954</pos>` and `<origin>1 0</origin>` will place it in the lower right corner of the screen.

 Supported views:
 * `system`